aen1gma/blog/_posts/2025-04-25-my-ai-teammates.md

 - Used CTAs that felt like invitations, not pressure

 This was the first Custom GPT "team member", but it certainly wasn't the last.
 I've gone on to build over a dozen more to help with various challenges across other areas of marketing, advertising, UX and strategy.

+**Update (3 June 2025):** Since writing this, I’ve updated how I structure and tag knowledge files to make knowledge retrieval even more consistent and reliable.
+[Here’s how I made my GPTs even smarter.]({% post_url 2025-06-03-smarter-custom-gpts %})

 *If you’ve got questions, ideas, or just want to compare notes, I’d love to hear from you!
 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/aidanboyd/) or via [email](mailto:aidanjboyd@gmail.com).*